sebranchett/ecs-jupyterhub-pluto-python/README.md

 The code in this repository can be used to create a set of two AWS CloudFormation templates: the FrameStack arranges the connections between an Amazon VPC (Virtual Private Cloud) and the outside world; the HubStack defines an Amazon ECS (Elastic Cloud Service) that manages a JupyterHub server and single user JupyterLab servers.

+There is an option to specify an S3 bucket, that can be read from the JupyterLab servers.

 ## Pre-requisites

 - An AWS account with aws-cdk set up on your local machine.
 See [Setting up the environment](https://github.com/sebranchett/ec2-instance-python#setting-up-the-environment)